JohnMurray/nbad/readme.md

 # Nagios Buffering Agent (NBA)

+_This project is an early-stage work-in-progress!
+Do not use for production use._

 A small application that emulates the Nagios NSCA agent locally and acts as a buffering agent to perform "smarter" actions on behalf of the application raising alerts.